 - Hiking Insight Notes™ that empower & make orientation easy

 - 1:25,000 scale maps & themed vacation dossier.

 - Emergency telephone help-line service with native-English speaking support from 8 ’till late.

 - Discover Megalithic Man’s footprint – dolmens, grotto and southern France’s tallest menhir

 - Enjoy fine scenery and stunning gorges bewteen Ardeche and the Cèze Valley

 - Hike Western Provence’s best trails and most fascinating hill-top villages

 - Start any day, beg.
-April to end-September.
+April to end of June and September.